okgrow/guides/docs/NewAppSetup-CreateNewApp.md

 1. Run the [`create-heroku-app <app-name>-production production <heroku-team-name>`](https://github.com/okgrow/guides/blob/master/scripts/create-heroku-app) script from within the app project folder
 1. Invite the client as a member for the app in the "Access" section
 1. Add team members as collaborators on the app in the "Access"
+1. Set the `METEOR_SETTINGS` "config variable" in "Settings" in same format as the default `settings.json.example` file but with line-ends removed
 1. Set the `MONGO_URL` "config variable" in "Settings"
 1. Configure the Heroku Logentries add-on:
     1. Disable these notifications: